 While some states require each spouse to live separately for a certain period of time before a petition can be filed, this is not the case with Texas.
 Once you file a petition for a divorce, your spouse will typically have approximately three weeks to respond.
 If no response is given, the divorce process can continue without their cooperation.
 There is also a waiting period of 60 days from when the petition is filed until a judge will officially grant a divorce decree.

-1. What Does an Uncontested Divorce Mean?
+- What Does an Uncontested Divorce Mean?

 An uncontested divorce occurs when both parties are able to come to an agreement about the divorce as well as the settlement terms.
 The terms that each party must agree with relate to asset division, property division, child custody, child support, and possible alimony.
-If a full agreement can’t be reached on all of these terms, the divorce will become contested.
+If a full agreement can’t be reached on all of these terms, the divorce will become contested. - Is It Necessary to Go to Court?

 In many cases, you will be required to go before a judge if you want to obtain a divorce, which is why you’ll want the assistance of a Texas divorce attorney.
 If a settlement agreement has been signed between you and your spouse, this hearing can take less than 30 minutes to finish.
-Contested cases require lengthier hearings.
+Contested cases require lengthier hearings. - What If My Spouse Can’t Be Located?

 If you don’t know where your spouse is, it’s still possible to seek a divorce in Texas.
 However, you or your lawyer will need to take a variety of steps to locate and notify your spouse.
 Once all these steps have been taken and your spouse is still unable to be located, it is often necessary for your attorney to arrange for an alternative formal notice to be given to your spouse.
 Such notice may involve a written notice be published or posted in a form acceptable to the divorce court.
 After this, the divorce can typically proceed.

 We understand that divorce is a decision that most couples do not enter into lightly.
 It also creates a number of questions.
-These questions can be answered by an experienced Texas divorce attorney
+These questions can be answered by an experienced Texas divorce attorney.

 Call our law offices today at any of our convenient locations and get a free consultation.